If you have other questions not answered here, look elsewhere in our web pages

-Only permanently sick or disabled voters may be placed on the permanent list.
-This entitles you to automatically receive an absentee ballot.
-This procedure must be renewed every four(4) years.
-Call the office of Voter Registration to request the necessary forms.
+Permanently sick or disabled voters may be placed on the permanent list.
+This entitles you to automatically receive an absentee application/ballot.

 I am registered as an independent.
 Can I vote in the Primary Election?

 Pennsylvania is a closed Primary state.
 A voter must be affiliated either as a Democrat or a Republican to vote in a Primary Election.
-Any other party can vote for a question only that may be on the Primary Ballot.
+ALL OTHER PARTIES can vote for a QUESTION ONLY that may be on the Primary Ballot.